Georgia Southern: Parent Perspectives on Health and Functioning of School-Aged Adolescents with Disabilities.

 “Parent Perspectives on Health and Functioning of School-Aged Adolescents with Disabilities” was recently published in the Journal of School Health.

-Authors are Dr. Gavin Colquitt, associate professor, department of health sciences and kinesiology, Georgia Southern University (GSU), Dr. Ashley D. Walker, associate professor, Georgia Southern University Jiann-Ping Hsu College of Public Health (JPHCOPH), Dr. Moya L. Alfonso, associate professor, JPHCOPH, GSU, Ms. Maria Olivas and Mr. Bethrand Ugwu, graduate students of JPHCOPH, Dr. Theophile Dipita, Mathematical Statistician, U.S. Food & Drug Administration.
+All of the authors are affiliated with Georgia Southern University.
+Authors are Dr. Gavin Colquitt, Associate Professor, Department of Health Sciences and Kinesiology, Dr. Ashley D. Walker, Associate Professor, Jiann-Ping Hsu College of Public Health (JPHCOPH), Dr. Moya L. Alfonso, Associate Professor, JPHCOPH, Ms. Maria Olivas and Mr. Bethrand Ugwu, graduate students at the JPHCOPH, and Dr. Theophile Dipita, Mathematical Statistician, U.S. Food & Drug Administration, an alumni of the JPHCOPH.